 - Recent stroke

 - Taking certain medications, such as antidepressants, antihistamines, and medicines for nausea and pain

-Are you fearful about the future?
 Do you worry about your health and who will take care of you?
-Are you afraid you are no longer needed?
-Emotional worries like these can take a toll on your energy.
-Fatigue can be linked to many emotions, including:
+Have you recently lost a loved one?
+Or have you lost your mobility and independence?
+Emotional stresses like these can take a toll on your energy.
+Fatigue can be linked to many conditions, including: